South Crofty Mine Underground 18: The first few images on this page are of the extensive adit system of the mine which I was lucky enough to visit.

-South Crofty Mine 18.12 – Another closer image of the winder drum and the wire rope.
+South Crofty Mine Underground 18.18 – Another closer image of the winder drum and the wire rope.

-South Crofty Mine 18.13 – A view looking down the incline, on the left is the entry to the 420 Fathom working level.
+Cornish Mine Images Underground 18.21 – A view looking down the incline, on the left is the entry to the 420 Fathom working level.
 The conveyor belt is on the right with the rails running next to it.
 The vertical post was a safety device to stop a wagon in case the wire rope broke.
 The level has been named the “Pig Farm” by one of the underground workers.

-The remaining images on the page are of the sub declines, they are probably a bit mixed up as I cannot remember the locations correctly.
-Walking up here after a few hours underground was always exhausting.
+The remaining images on the page are of the sub declines, they are probably a bit mixed up because I cannot remember the locations correctly.
+Consequently walking up here after a few hours underground was always exhausting.

-South Crofty Mine 18.17 – John Usoro riding the conveyor belt on the way back to the shaft station.
+Cornish Mine Images Underground 18.22 – John Usoro riding the conveyor belt on the way back to the shaft station.
 I did join him on some occasions, however mostly I suffered the hard walk.
 It was terrifying when you had to avoid the ore passes and get off.

-South Crofty Mine 18.18 – An image of the incline looking up hill.
-The rails for the wagons can be seen clearly along with the wire rope used to pull them up.
+Cornish Mine Images Underground 18.23 – An image of the incline looking up hill.
+The rails for the wagons can be seen along with the wire rope used to pull them up.
 In the distance is a mine fitter working on the equipment.

-South Crofty Mine 18.19 – John Usoro walking the 1 in 4 incline from the 445 to 400 Fathom Levels of South Crofty Mine.
-On the left of the image is the conveyor belt used to ferry the crushed ore to the skips in the shaft for raising to the surface.
+Cornish Mine Images Underground 18.24 – John Usoro walking the 1 in 4 incline from the 445 to 400 Fathom Levels of South Crofty Mine.
+Also, on the left of the image is the conveyor belt used to ferry the crushed ore to the skips in the shaft for raising to the surface.

-South Crofty Mine 18.20 – This final image is of John Usoro on the incline.
-The steepness of the passage is evident, it seemed to go on and on.
+Cornish Mine Images Underground 18.28 – This final image of John Usoro on the incline.
+Almost at the top, the steepness of the passage is evident, seems like it went on and on.

 South Crofty Mine Underground 19